agouy/straf/book/introduction.Rmd

 chain of __nucleotides__ of four types that can be referred to using the letters A (Adenine), T (Thymine), C (Cytosine) and G (Guanine).

-Developments in biotechnologies enabled the ability to characterise the DNA of individuals.
-These technologies also led to the discovery that this DNA varies between individuals.
+Developments in biotechnologies enabled the characterisation of the DNA of individuals.
+These techniques also led to the discovery that this DNA varies between individuals.
 This __genetic variation__, also called __polymorphism__, can be used to characterise individuals and populations based on their DNA.

 ## Markers of polymorphism {-}

-DNA variation can take different forms: it can for example be a __Single Nucleotide Polymorphism__ (**SNP**), when a mutation occured and changed a nucleotide at a given position in the genome.
+DNA variation can take different forms: it can for example be a __Single Nucleotide Polymorphism__ (**SNP**), when a mutation occurs and changes a nucleotide at a given position in the genome.
 In that case, we would observe different nucleotides in a population at a single position.

-There are also __insertions__ and __deletions__ (sometimes referred to as **InDels**), of one or multiple nucleotides.
+There can also be __insertions__ and __deletions__ (sometimes referred to as **InDels**), of one or multiple nucleotides.

-Finally, other markers of genetic variation are
-__Copy Number Variants__ (**CNVs**), when a sequence is repeated a certain number of times.
-They can be and contain more or less repetitive units.
+Finally, other markers of genetic variation are __Copy Number Variants__ (**CNVs**), when a sequence is repeated a certain number of times.

-__Short Tandem Repeats__ (**STRs**) a type of genetic polymorphism consisting in short sequences from 2 to 7 base pairs that are repeated a certain number of time.
-As the number of repeats varies among individuals, characterizing their length can be useful to identify individuals.
+They can contain more or less repetitive units.
+These units can contain more or less nucleotides. __Short Tandem Repeats__ (**STRs**) a type of genetic polymorphism consisting in short sequences from 2 to 7 base pairs that are repeated.
+The __number of repeats varies__ among individuals, therefore characterizing their length can be useful to identify individuals.
+STRs are still nowadays one of the most commons markers used in forensic genetics.

 ## Polymorphism and forensics {-}